© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 870m southwest of Charterhouse Warren Farm is a scheduled monument protected by Historic England under reference 1010642.
 View the official record →

-Bowl barrow 870m southwest of Charterhouse Warren Farm is a Neolithic or Early Bronze Age funerary monument located in the Mendip Hills area of Somerset.
+Bowl barrow 870m southwest of Charterhouse Warren Farm is a Bronze Age burial monument located on the Mendip Hills in Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010642.

 Bowl barrow 870m southwest of Charterhouse Warren Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010642.